When can I access my super?

 • 65 years old (it doesn't matter if you've retired)

+You can also access your preserved super if you meet a condition for early release.
 If some of your super is unrestricted non-preserved, you can access this at any time.
 You’ll be able to see if any of your super is unrestricted non-preserved by logging into your account or checking your most recent statement.

 What’s my preservation age?